utshomax/postman-docs/src/pages/docs/collections/testing-api-performance.md

     > You can also select <img alt="Runner icon" src="https://assets.postman.com/postman-docs/icon-runner-v9.jpg#icon" width="16px"> **Runner** from the Postman footer and drag a collection from **Collections** or **History** in the sidebar.

 1. Select the **Performance** tab.
+1. (Optional) Change the order the requests are run in by dragging a request to a new location.
+To skip a request, clear the checkbox next to its name.
 1. Enter the number of **Virtual users**.
-While the test is running, Postman repeatedly runs the collection for each virtual user.
+While the test is running, each virtual user runs the selected requests in the specified order in a repeating loop.
 A higher number of virtual users puts increased load on your API.

     > The maximum number of virtual users you can simulate depends on available system resources and the collection you're using.
 Learn more about [virtual users and system resources](#virtual-users-and-system-resources).